123rishiag/Rot-Zone/README.md

 ## Design Patterns and Programming Principles

-### 1. **Dependency Injection**
+### 1. **Service Locator & Dependency Injection**
-Centralized System for all Service's creation and passing services using method injection for flexibility and maintainability.
+Centralized System for all Service's creation using Soft Service Locator and passed services using method injection for flexibility and maintainability.

 ### 2. **Model-View-Controller (MVC)**
 Separates concerns for data, visuals, and interactions: